 - 3.1 At the outset, political leadership of the strategy will be via the Policy and Resources Committee.
 As the strategy develops and projects are identified, it is anticipated that these will be managed via the appropriate service committees and reported back to Policy and Resource Committee as appropriate.
 This approach will need to be adapted in the context of the already agreed principle of changing the Council's governance system to a Cabinet structure from May 2022.
-The details of the new Constitution are currently being drafted and yet to be agreed. - 3.2 Whilst many of the activities which will be pursued as part of the Town Centre Strategy will be cross cutting between service committees, of specific relevance to this committee is the reflection of the priorities in the Economic Development Strategy - not only for the town centre specifically but also concerning priorities to be open for business, a greener and more productive economy and the promotion of inclusive growth.
-These are reflected in the draft scope set out above including the aim for the town centre to be a flagship of the Council's aspiration to achieve carbon neutrality by 2030 and production of a skills and inclusive growth plan to complement regeneration work and to ensure that residents from throughout the borough are equipped with the skills to compete for employment and training opportunities.
+The details of the new Constitution are currently being drafted and yet to be agreed. - 3.2 Whilst many of the activities which will be pursued as part of the Town Centre Strategy will be cross cutting between service committees, some examples of the types of projects and roles which are likely to emerge under the remit of this committee would be;